kaylaoneill/geom99/Survey123.md

 -After this has been published and used, lets look at the data

-# Things I did not like:
+# Things I did not like/ would change for in practice:
 - For the select category, I did "Unsure" as an other option.
 Did not like this as when clicked, it gave a box to type in.
 Should have made other a regular option
+- I would add a time category, not just a date.
+Time may be important for collection